 Ms. Hawker, a professional hair stylist and make-up artist in film, television and print, attended Simi Valley High School and obtained a GED from the State of California, is a graduate of Golden West Cosmetology School in Huntington Beach, CA, a graduate of the Vidal Sassoon Hair Academy in San Francisco, CA, a graduate of the Joe Blasco Make-up Center, and a graduate of American Airbrush Academy.
+In addition she has completed courses in drawing through the UCLA Extension program.
 Ms Hawker has been an educator with Make-up Designory almost 20 years.
 Her professional background includes all aspects of make-up artistry and hair styling.
 She was the owner and operator of her own hair salon for fifteen years.
 She was the co-owner of The Art Room, a graphics art LA based company.
 She designed, supervises and currently teaches "Studio Hair Styling for the Make-up Artist" Beauty 201 course.
 She is the author/designer of Make-up Designory's Beauty text book currently in use for the Beauty 101 and Beauty Essentials courses.
 She wrote an on-line Make-up Artist Training Course for Artistry Cosmetics.
-She has traveled worldwide as a trainer/instructor and sales rep for MUD Cosmetics.
+She has traveled world-wide as a trainer/instructor and sales rep for MUD Cosmetics.
 Her professional credits includes film, television, print, and various award shows, The Michael Jordan Story (Fox Family Channel), Menno's Mind (Showtime), Under the Big Muu-Muu (Castle Rock), and Jungle Book: The Interactive CD-ROM (Powerhouse Productions), television, E!
-Television's Mysteries & Scandals, True Hollywood Stories, and Celebrity Profiles as well as print, Skin & Ink Magazine and People Magazine.
-Celebrities include; Billy Bob Thorton, Henry Winkler, John Ritter, Estelle Harris, Francis Fisher, Kathleen Helmond, Judith Light, Jerry Stiller, Gary Busey, Lou Rawls, Bill Campbell, Nathan Lane, Chris Leary, Ernie Hudson, Dot Marie Jones, and Heidi Hamilton.
+Television's Talk Soup, Mysteries & Scandals, True Hollywood Stories, and Celebrity Profiles as well as print, Skin & Ink Magazine and People Magazine.
+Celebrities include; Billy Bob Thorton, Henry Winkler, John Ritter, Estelle Harris, Francis Fisher, Kathleen Helmond, Judith Light, Jerry Stiller, Gary Busey, Lou Rawls, Bill Campbell, Nathan Lane, Chris Leary, Ernie Hudson, Dot Marie Jones, Heidi Hamilton and Juliet Landau.